OrderLab/OKLib/README.md

 test_trace_prefix=org.apache.zookeeper.test.SessionInvalidationTest
 compile_test_cmd="rm -f src/java/lib/ivy-2.2.0.jar && git apply ${ok_dir}/conf/samples/zk-patches/https.patch && ant clean compile-test"
 ```
-### 4. Execute Tests and Generate Traces (~1min)
+### 5. Execute tests and generate traces (~1 min)

-> :warning: WARNING: Before you execute this step, please be aware that the automation scripts in Oathkeeper contains dangerous clean operations to target system repo such as `git reset --hard ` and `git rm --cached -r .`.
-This is to ensure the repo is clean after checking out different versions of repo using git.
-It is fine if you start from a fresh new repo of target system.
-If you have unfinished work in the git repo, you should push to remote.
+> :warning: WARNING: Before you execute this step, be aware that the automation scripts in Oathkeeper applies clean operations to the target system repo, such as `git reset --hard ` and `git rm --cached -r .`.
+This is to ensure the repo is clean when switching between versions.

 For example, to generate traces from [ZOOKEEPER-1208](https://issues.apache.org/jira/browse/ZOOKEEPER-1208).
 Run following commands under OathKeeper root: